 2. You Can Ask To Renegotiate Your Contract

 If you are struggling to repay your debt and have found yourself in a tough position, then use your rights.
 There is no guarantee that your bank will adjust your contract, but they cannot ignore your situation.
 With help adjusting your contract and reducing your payments contact Just Budget!
 Apply to have your contract adjusted with us, or as #3 suggests, pause your payments.

-There is no such thing as a free lunch, but you can negotiate with the bank and have your payments paused.
+While there is no such thing as a free lunch, but you can negotiate with the bank and have your payments paused.
 This, of course, means that your payment period is extended to cover the difference.
 When you are in a tough spot, hit the pause button.

 If you are working on paying your debt back and just want the calls and letters to stop, contact Just Budget, they offer debt negotiation services to protect the rights of the Australian borrower.
 Just Budget has the power to stop your creditors!

+It’s important to know exactly where you stand with the status and details of your loan.
 Anything within reasonable and practical actions should legally be taken by your bank or lending institution.
 Stay informed, it is their job to help you stay up-to-date, and it is in your best interest to keep up-to-date.